 *Addendum, Oct.
 20: The Colosseum hypogeum and third tier will be open through December.

 *Addendum, Sep.
 25: The Colosseum underground will be open through the end of October.

 Second, before, the Colosseum only was allowing access to the hypogeum and third level via its own tours, given by official Colosseum guides.
 (Even tour agencies selling the Colosseum underground hand their clients over to official Colosseum guides for the underground part of the tour).
-But that's changed.
-Now, one agency, Walks of Italy, is using its own guides for the hypogeum and third level.
-And, although I'm obviously a bit biased (full disclosure: I work for these guys), I think this is an alternative to consider.
+But that’s changed.
+Now, one agency, Walks of Italy, is using its own guides for the hypogeum and third level on the VIP Colosseum underground tour.
+And, although I’m obviously a bit biased (full disclosure: I used to work for these guys), I think this is an alternative to consider.